kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### 🎨 Design & User Experience

-**Trish's practical wisdom**: *"Good design makes technology feel like magic.
-Your creative vision helps us build tools that people actually want to use."*
+**Trish's artistic vision**: *"Good design makes technology feel like magic!
+Your creative vision helps us build tools that people actually want to use.
+Let's make everything absolutely beautiful!"*

 - **Design user interfaces** that are beautiful and intuitive
 - **Create visual guides** and infographics